Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Tax underpayments can happen for a huge variety of reasons covering everything from honest mistakes to deliberate attempts to avoid paying what is owed, such as:

-HMRC will write to you if they think that you owe more tax than you paid, or if you’re due a refund, but even they can make mistakes!
+HMRC will write to you if they think you owe more tax than you paid, or if you’re due a refund, but even they can make mistakes!
 If you do receive a demand to pay more tax (and it’s genuinely from HMRC and not a scam), your first stop is to check your records.

 If you’re self-employed, have submitted a tax return and received a tax bill from HMRC, but failed to pay it in full, there can be serious repercussions.